10 of the best and most inspirational fonts for business cards

-We’ve compiled a list of 10 top fonts to help you get your brand looking its best.
+We’ve compiled a list of 10 top fonts for business cards to help you get your brand looking its best.

 Fonts are a tool that can communicate the voice of your brand.
-Working on a brand tone of voice or brand identity is one thing, but displaying that visual identity comes through in the fonts you choose in relation to the design of your brand.
 From serif fonts that communicate a classic look and feel to script fonts that give your brand a proprietary identity, font selection can solidify your brand in the minds of your audience.

-When choosing a font for business cards for your brand, it’s important to consider how the fonts you choose will appear when printed in all colors and sizes so your information comes across loud and clear.
+When choosing your business card font, it’s important to consider how the fonts you choose will appear when printed in all colors and sizes so your information comes across loud and clear.
 And while some more playful fonts may look good on your screen, they may print in a way that doesn’t capture the fine-pixel details.
+So, what are the best business card fonts out there?

-So what exactly are the three main types of fonts to consider for printing your business cards?
+First things first.
+What exactly are the three main types of fonts to consider for your Business Card?

 A serif is a mark (or in type lingo, a “stroke”) added to a letter or character to give fonts more structure.
 These fonts have a classic feel, and are most commonly attributed to old typesetting techniques used in letterpress printing.

 Literally meaning “without serif,” sans serif fonts are simplistic, modern fonts typically used in web design.
-The clean and simple nature of sans serif typefaces make them ideal for pairing with more ornate typography and logos.
+The clean and simple nature of sans serif typefaces makes them ideal for pairing with more ornate typography and logos.
+A great font for business card details as it tends to be more legible.

-When searching for the perfect font for your business cards, you’ll most likely be looking on a computer screen.
+When searching for the best font for your business cards, you’ll most likely be looking on a computer screen.
 When you choose your font, make sure that the text works at smaller point sizes.
-When you’re finished with your business card designs, be sure to zoom out to the actual size to ensure your information text is clear.
+When you’re finished with your design, be sure to zoom out to the actual business card font size to ensure your information text is clear.

 Bold, medium, thin—these are terms describing a font weight, or relative size options of each font letter and character.
 Most fonts come in a variety of weights and treatments—often referred to as a font family.
 Some, like Book and Roman weights, are more scannable when printed versus on a digital screen.
 But remember, thinner and lighter fonts may not print as clearly as bolder fonts—especially at smaller point sizes.